Alex-Gas/Draconia/README.md

 Thank you for visiting my complete demo of a PC video game.

-To run the game simply run the .exe located in Draconia_(exe) folder.
+To run the game simply run the Draconia.exe located in Draconia_(exe) folder.

 The demo has been made using Unity game engine.
 All custom assets and code are of my authorship.